04 Aug Praying for the Words to Say to Our Children

-As someone responsible for the care and safety of children, I am again stunned and furious that we have to address the issue of gun violence.
-The unfortunate reality is that we MUST provide context for parents and caregivers who are having to google “how to talk to children after a school shooting.”
+As someone responsible for the care and safety of children, I am bewildered that we have to once again address the issue of gun violence, shaken after waking to the news of not one, but two mass shootings.
+The unfortunate reality is that we MUST provide context for parents and caregivers who are having to google “how to talk to children after a shooting.”
 The best advice I can offer is to go back to the basics: breathe, hydrate, and pray.
 This pause for self care will re-orient us to respond thoughtfully to the fears borne out of senseless violence.
-It seems obvious to say that children are all different: like adults, some will be acutely aware of Wednesday’s tragedy, while others are oblivious because of their personality or circumstances.
+It seems obvious to say that children are all different: like adults, some will be acutely aware of last night’s tragedy, while others are oblivious because of their personality or circumstances.
 We cannot safely assume they are silent because they don’t know, or because they aren’t worried or scared.
 Children will pick up on our cues, and need the security of safe relationships and calm demeanors.

 It is a challenge and a privilege to lean into our faith during these bewildering times.
-I will direct you to two of the blog posts from last fall that I have returned to again and again: Processing Through the Lens of Faith and More Than Thoughts and Prayers.
+I will direct you to two of the prior posts that I have returned to again and again: Processing Through the Lens of Faith and More Than Thoughts and Prayers.

 Please let us know if we can provide additional resources or support.
 We don’t have answers to these horrific questions, but we can seek comfort together.
 Please know that we are praying for you, that God will alert you to signs that your children are struggling, that you will have the right words for any conversations that arise, and that you (and we) never again have cause to type these searches into our browser.